Annotation Interface OnChange

 Notification Delivery

-Notifications are delivered synchronously within the thread the made the change, after the change is made and just prior to returning to the original caller.
-Additional changes made within an @OnChange handler that themselves result in notifications are also handled prior to returning to the original caller.
-Put another way, the queue of outstanding notifications triggered by invoking a method that changes any field is emptied before that method returns.
-Therefore, infinite loops are possible if an @OnChange handler method modifies the field it's monitoring (directly, or indirectly via other @OnChange handler methods).
+Notifications are delivered synchronously within the thread that made the change, after the change is made and just prior to returning to the original caller who invoked the method that changed the field.
+If an @OnChange method itself makes changes that generate additional change notifications, these new notifications are also handled prior to returning to the original caller.
+Put another way, the queue of outstanding notifications triggered by field changes is always emptied before the original method returns.
+Therefore, infinite loops are possible, e.g., if an @OnChange method modifies the field it's monitoring either directly, or indirectly via other @OnChange methods.

-@OnChange functions within a single transaction; it does not notify about changes that occur in other transactions.
+@OnChange operates within a single transaction; it does not notify about changes that occur in other transactions.

 Fields of Sub-Types

 The same field can appear in multiple sub-types, e.g., when implementing a Java interface containing a Permazen field.
-This can lead to some subtleties: for example, in some cases, a field may not exist in a Java object type, but it does exist in a some sub-type of that type:
+This can lead to some subtleties: for example, in some cases, a field may not exist in a Java object type, but it does exist in a some sub-type of that type.
+For example, consider this class:

 @PermazenType